isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 If you think you are an eligible hirer or renter, please serve the **Notice for Revision** on your financing or leasing company and other required parties **<u>by no later than 26 February 2021</u>**.

-For more details on how to serve a Notice for Revision, please refer here <hyperlink to (3) Process for repayment scheme for hire-purchase and equipment rental contracts>
+For more details on how to serve a Notice for Revision, please refer [here](/realign/process-repayment-scheme).

 ### <a name="faq">FAQs</a> <a href="#f1" title="Return to top">↩</a> ###